-The Supplementary Film Club
+The Supplementary School Film Club

-By Project by Amber Ablett
+by Project by Amber AblettÂ

+Each session will take one of these oppressions as a starting point and for each session an artist, art worker, activist or member of the community will be invited to select a film and give a short personal introduction.
+You are welcome to join for the whole series of films and discussion so that we can look together at the intersections between different communities and challenges.
 The SSFC takes its inspiration from The Black Supplementary School Movement begun in 1960s Britain by West Indian communities.
 Where the racist educational system was failing students from Black and minority backgrounds, local community leaders would hold Saturday schools, creating a space where they were safe to learn without discrimination or judgement.
 SSFC brings this ethos to Bergen, creating an open environment to learn and think together focused on the way structures that shape and constrict our society and to collectivity imagine a more nurturing future.

 Screenings: